Jim Jones discography

-The discography of Jim Jones, an American hip hop recording artist, consists of seven studio albums, three collaborative albums, two compilation albums, two extended plays (EPs), nineteen mixtapes and 45 singles (including 17 as a featured artist).
+American rapper Jim Jones has released eight studio albums, five collaborative albums, three compilation albums, two extended plays (EPs), nineteen mixtapes and 47 singles (including 17 as a featured artist).
 Jones is perhaps best known for being a member of East Coast hip hop group The Diplomats (also known as Dipset), with whom he recorded several mixtapes with before releasing their debut album Diplomatic Immunity, in 2003.
 In August 2004, Jones released his solo debut album On My Way to Church, under Diplomat Records and E1 Music (formerly Koch Records).
 The album was preceded by the release of the singles "Certified Gangstas" and "Crunk Muzik", the latter of which features his Dipset-cohorts Juelz Santana and Cam'ron, and also supported the release of Dipset's second album Diplomatic Immunity 2 (2004).

 In August 2005, Jones followed up with his second album Harlem: Diary of a Summer, which spawned the singles "Baby Girl" (featuring Max B), "Summer wit Miami" (featuring Trey Songz) and "What You Been Drankin On?" (featuring P. Diddy, Paul Wall and Jha Jha).
 In 2006, Jones released his most successful album to date, Hustler's P.O.M.E.
 (Product of My Environment).
 The album, which charted at number six on the US Billboard 200 chart, features his biggest hit single to date.
 The song, titled "We Fly High", reached number five on the US Billboard Hot 100 chart and was certified platinum by the Recording Industry Association of America (RIAA).
 In December 2006, Jones released a Christmas-themed compilation album titled A Dipset X-Mas.
 The album includes the popular remix to "We Fly High", which features verses from fellow American rappers T.I., Diddy, Juelz Santana, Birdman, Jermaine Dupri and Young Dro.